-Each year, many of us participate in the tradition of making resolutions for the new year.
-One of the most important resolutions you can make this year is to refrain from texting while driving.
+One of the most important resolutions you can make today is to refrain from texting while driving.
 Drivers who text while operating a motor vehicle are significantly more likely to be involved in a serious North Carolina traffic accident.
 If drivers can resolve to put their conversations on hold while they are in the car, North Carolina will be a safer place for everyone.

 North Carolina Traffic Accidents

 In 2015, there were more than 267,000 traffic accidents in the state of North Carolina.
 At least 1,440 people were killed and another 130,000 suffered serious injuries in these accidents.
 According to the North Carolina DMV, approximately 20 percent of these accidents were caused by distracted drivers.
 Texting while driving is on the of the most commonly cited distracted driving behaviors.

 When you divert your eyes from the road, even for a moment, you put yourself and others at an increased risk of harm.
 Drivers who do are not paying attention to the road are more likely to:

 - Run through stop signs and traffic signals;

 - Weave between lanes; and

 Drivers who text are also less likely to see pedestrians, bicyclists, and motorcyclists sharing the road.
 When your eyes are trained on your phone, rather than your surroundings, the chances of causing a serious accident are much greater.